Skip to content

 In this qualifier, note whether the duration is exact, approximate, estimated, or stock maximum.

-Frame rate is the native frame rate for the Item.
+Frame rate is the native or preferred (if silent cinema) frame rate for the Item.
 Information related to the frame rate used during a digitisation process is added to Transfer Speed (see Transfer Speed).

 Frame Rate and Transfer Speed can sometimes be the same thing, and at other times different, depending on whether it is an Item that is being scanned into a digital file or an Item that is a digital file to start with.
 For example, a silent film that was shot at a 16 fps frame rate could be transferred at 23.98 fps.
 In this case, the resulting digital file would have a frame rate of 23.98, even though the original film is 16 fps.